leap-stc/leap-stc.github.io/docs/data/data_tools.md

 ### Moving Data

-You can move directories from a local computer to cloud storage with rclone.
+You can move directories from your local computer, to cloud storage with rclone.

 ```shell
 rclone copy path/to/local/dir/ leap-inbox:<leap-pangeo-inbox/dataset_name/dataset_input_files